-In September 2013, the Custom and Trade Ministry ("Custom Ministry") initiated an audit in the Bank regarding its consumer transactions.
+In September 2013, the Custom and Trade Ministry (the "Custom Ministry") initiated an audit in the Bank regarding its consumer transactions.
 Specifically, the Custom Ministry officials reviewed the content of the Bank's standard loan agreements executed with the consumers (e.g., housing loans, auto loans, overdraft loans, general purpose loans and credit card agreements), fees and commissions that are charged to consumers and advertisements and announcements by the Bank published in the media and addressed to consumers.
 The inspectors of the Custom Ministry issued an audit report and the Provincial Directorate of Industry and Commerce of the Governorship of İstanbul imposed an administrative fine amounting to TL 110.11 million against the Bank according to the Law on Consumer Protection, Law No. 6502 (and the abolished Law No. 4077).
 The Bank paid three quarters of this administrative penalty (i.e., TL 82.58 million) in accordance with the provisions of law permitting a 25% reduction if paid within 30 days after the Bank's receipt of the final decision.
 Notwithstanding this payment, the Bank filed a lawsuit before the İstanbul Administrative Courts for cancellation of the administrative fine.
+The court of first instance has rejected such action and the Bank has appealed such decision.
 The lawsuit is pending as of the date of this Base Prospectus.